Have you noticed how there are still plenty of types of 2D games going around the market?

-There are hundreds of mechanics you can bring into your 2D game.
-But if you’re curious to know which types of 2D games are the most popular and which ones people tend to enjoy, this listed article is for you.
+There are hundreds of stories and mechanics you can bring into your 2D game.
+But if you’re curious to know which types of 2D games are the most popular and which ones players tend to enjoy, this listed article is for you.

-But before we get into them, let’s first take a look at what 2D games are.
+Before we get into the meat of the article and discuss the different different types of 2D games, let’s first take a look at what 2D games are.

 Defining 2D Games

 In our blog post on the fundamentals of 2D artwork and techniques, we identified the elements of a 2D game based on Kotaku’s definition.
 The best way to determine whether a game is 2D is by looking at the presence of the following elements:

 - 2D game art, which includes the characters, objects, and environment

 - Limited movement confined to side- and vertical-scrolling or none at all